IBM/watsonx-code-assistant/README.md

 ## Securing your setup

-### Your Visual Studio Code environment
+### Your IDE environment

 IBM watsonx Code Assistant does not provide any additional security controls.
 It's recommended the following steps be taken to properly secure your setup:

-- Apply all Visual Studio Code updates to help ensure you have the latest security and bug fixes.
-For more information, see the <a href="https://code.visualstudio.com/docs/setup/setup-overview" target="_blank">Microsoft Documentation</a>.
+- Apply all updates for your IDE to help ensure you have the latest security and bug fixes.
-- The IBM watsonx Code Assistant extension logs are stored in *.log files under `<your home directory>/.wca`.
+- The IBM watsonx Code Assistant logs are stored in *.log files under `<your home directory>/.wca`.
 These files are not encrypted, other than the encryption that your file system provides.
 Safeguard the logs against improper access.

 ### Chat conversation storage